Tips for Dog Walkers During the COVID-19 Pandemic

 - anyone in the home has possible occupational exposure to COVID-19 (for example, an emergency room physician)

-- anyone in the home or their close contacts have a history of international travel (including to the US or Canada)
+- anyone in the home or their close contacts has traveled to a high-risk location

 Keep in mind that you are not only trying to protect yourself; you are also protecting your other clients.

 If a client has respiratory signs or has been exposed to COVID-19, take appropriate measures to protect yourself and your other clients.
-Contact your local health department to determine how to proceed.
+Avoid being in proximity with the client and, if you must interact at a distance, ensure that both of you are wearing masks.
+Contact your local health department if you have questions or concerns.

 Clients at high risk of occupational exposure also deserve special consideration.
 Consider walking these dogs later in the day, in order to minimize potential spread to other homes.